By A. O.

 The abdomen, which can withstand pressure

 Mosquitoes’ bodies have a great capacity to expand when sucking blood.
-They can suck an average of 2.8 mg (0.0001 ounce) of blood in one go, which is greater than their average body weight—2.5 mg (0.00008 ounce) (This is like someone weighing 70 kg (154 pounds) eating more than his or her own weight in food at a time, and in a short space of time).
+They can suck an average of 2.8 mg (0.0001 ounces) of blood in one go, which is greater than their average body weight—2.5 mg (0.00008 ounces) (This is like someone weighing 70 kg (154 pounds) eating more than his or her own weight in food at a time and in a short space of time).
 How is it that an insect with such a delicate build can drink its own weight in blood?
 What prevents the mosquito from bursting to death from drinking such an excess of blood?